 Damon Cheng was born and raised in Essex and enjoys staying active through various forms of sport, including rock climbing and badminton.
-David regularly enjoys improving his skills and widening his knowledge on various aspects of esports ranging from graphic design to tournament organising.
+Damon regularly enjoys improving his skills and widening his knowledge on various aspects of esports ranging from graphic design to tournament organising.
 His favourite game to play is Dota 2.

 What got you interested in studying esports?